adutta4/cse15l-lab-reports/lab-report-1-week-2.md

 ![Image](openssh-install-updated.png)

 Now, you can open a new terminal in VS Code, and to log in remotely, use the `ssh` command, followed by the course specific account.
-As an example, for my account the command looks like: `ssh cs15lwi22arm@ieng6.ucsd.edu`.
+As an example, for my account the command looks like:
+`ssh cs15lwi22arm@ieng6.ucsd.edu`
 Once this is entered, the terminal will prompt you to enter your password.
 Once this is done, you should be logged in to the server:

 ![Image](remote.png)

 ## Step 3 - Trying Out Commands
+Now that you can access the remote server, the next step is to be able to use the terminal to execute actions using commands.
+Some common commands are:
+- `ls` : shows you the contents of the directory you are currently in
+- `cd` : allows you to change your directory
+- `ls -a` : shows you all the contents, including hidden files
+- `pwd` : prints the directory
+- `exit` : logs out of the server and returns to the local terminal

+Here is an example of running some of these commands:

 ## Step 4 - scp Command: Moving Files